Arimatsu tie-dyeing Arimatsu narumi shibori

 Arimatsu Narumi Shibori originated in the early Edo period (1603 – 1868).
-The technique of Shibori started in the Nara period (710 – 794), however, Arimatsu Narumi Shibori was first created when people from Higo (currently Oita) came to help build Nagoya castle which was under construction between 1610 and 1614.
-After seeing the Shibori Kimono worn by the Higo people, Shokuro Takeda who had settled in Arimatsu, made a towel with Shibori using Mikawa Momen (cotton produced in Aichi Prefecture).
+Although the technique of shibori started in the Nara period (710 – 794), Arimatsu Narumi Shibori was first created when people from Bungo (currently Oita prefecture) came to help build Nagoya castle which was under construction between 1610 and 1614.
+After seeing the shibori kimono worn by the people from Bungo, Shokuro TAKEDA who had settled in Arimatsu, made a towel using the shibori technique with Mikawa cotton (cotton produced in Aichi Prefecture).
 That marked the beginning of Arimatsu Narumi Shibori.

-A woman from Higo conveyed the Higo Shibori technique in 1655 and Arimatsu Shibori changed from then on.
-The technique is referred to as Miura Shibori.
-Arimatsu had been the center of production for a long time before that but the name of the product became Arimatsu Shibori.
-The name Narumi Shibori was established when travelers started buying the Shibori products at Narumi-Juku which was one of the 53 stations of the Tokaido.
-Arimatsu and Narumi were incorporated into Nagoya City so the name of the product became Arimatsu Narumi Shibori.
+A woman from Bungo conveyed the Bungo Shibori technique in 1655 and Arimatsu Shibori changed from then on.
+The technique is referred to as Miura shibori.
+Arimatsu had been the center of production for a long time, but the names Arimatsu Shibori and Narumi Shibori were established when travelers started buying the shibori products as souvenirs at Narumi-Juku which was one of the 53 stations of the Tokaido.
+As Arimatsu and Narumi were incorporated into Nagoya City, the name of the product became Arimatsu Narumi Shibori.

 General Production Process

-Once a product plan is made and the design is decided, a pattern is made along with the design.
-This is done by cutting out the pattern using a small sharp knife or hollow punch.
+Once a product plan is made and the design is decided, a paper pattern is made along with the design.
+This is done by cutting out the pattern using a small sharp knife and hollow punch.